MatthewIfe/mod_cgroup/mod_cgroup/README.md

 * Description: Declares the CGroup a vhost will migrate to during content processing.
 * Syntax: CGroup path
 * Default: /
-* Context: server config, virtual host
+* Context: server config, virtual host, directory

 You use this parameter to declare the cgroup name to migrate a vhost to before processing.
 This takes the format used by libcgroup and cgconfig.conf MINUS the controllers.